-On November 22, 2021, we entered into the Initial Loan Agreement with Salem Five Cents, for the Revolving Line of Credit, consisting of aggregate loans of up to \$7.0 million, evidenced by the Demand Note.
+On November 22, 2021, we entered into the Revolving Demand Line of Credit Loan Agreement, dated as of November 22, 2021 (the "Initial Loan Agreement"), between the Company and Salem Five Cents Savings Bank, a Massachusetts savings bank ("Salem Five Cents"), for a revolving line of credit (the "Revolving Line of Credit") consisting of aggregate loans of up to \$7.0 million, evidenced by the Revolving Demand Line of Credit Note, dated November 22, 2021, by the Company in favor of Salem Five Cents (the "Demand Note").
 The Revolving Line of Credit and the Demand Note were secured by a first priority security interest in all assets and property of the Company, as provided in the Security Agreement, dated November 22, 2021, between Salem Five Cents and the Company (the "Security Agreement"), and as described below.
-Under a Commercial Loan Modification Agreement, dated as of February 12, 2024, between Salem Five Cents and the Company (the "Loan Modification Agreement"), certain terms of the Initial Loan Agreement were modified as of February 12, 2024, as described below.
+Under a Commercial Loan Modification Agreement, dated as of February 12, 2024, between Salem Five Cents and the Company (the "Loan Modification Agreement"), certain terms of the Initial Loan Agreement were modified as of February 12, 2024, as described below (as amended, the "Loan Agreement" and together with the Security Agreement and the Demand Note, the "Loan Documents").

 The amount available under the Revolving Line of Credit was the lesser of \$7.0 million or the sum of (x) eighty percent (80.0%) of the then-outstanding amount of Eligible Accounts (as defined below), plus (y) fifty percent (50.0%) of Eligible Inventory (as defined below); minus one hundred (100.0%) percent of the aggregate amount then drawn under the Revolving Line of Credit for the account of the Company.
 In addition, advances based upon Eligible Inventory were required to be capped at all times at \$2.0 million.
-"Eligible Accounts" was defined as accounts that meet a number of requirements, including, unless otherwise approved by Salem Five Cents, being less than 90 days from the date of invoice not subject to any prior assignment, claim, lien, or security interest, not subject to set-off, credit, allowance or adjustment by the account debtor, arose in the ordinary course of the Company's business, not an intercompany obligation, not subject to notice of bankruptcy or insolvency of the account debtor, not owed by an account debtor whose principal place of business was outside the United States, not a government account, not be evidenced by promissory notes, and not one of the accordance with its normal credit policies.
+"Eligible Accounts" was defined as accounts that meet a number of requirements, including, unless otherwise approved by Salem Five Cents, being less than 90 days from the date of invoice not subject to any prior assignment, claim, lien, or security interest, not subject to set-off, credit, allowance or adjustment by the account debtor, arose in the ordinary course of the Company's business, not an intercompany obligation, not subject to notice of bankruptcy or insolvency of the account debtor, not owed by an account debtor whose principal place of business was outside the United States, not a government account, not be evidenced by promissory notes, and not one of the accounts owed by an account debtor 25% or more of whose accounts were 90 or more days past invoice date; or otherwise not deemed acceptable by Salem Five Cents in accordance with its normal credit policies.
 "Eligible Inventory" was defined as all finished goods, work in progress and raw materials and component parts of inventory owned by the Company.
-Eligible Inventory did not include any inventory held on consignment or not otherwise owned by the Company; any inventory which had been returned by a customer or was damaged or subject to any legal encumbrances other than a first priority security interest held by the Company; any inventory which was ned he consent from the lessor of such property satisfactory to Salem Five Cents; any inventory which was not located within the United States; any inventory which Salem Five Cents reasonably deemed to be obsolete or non-marketable; and any inventory not subject to a first priority fully perfected lien held by Salem Five Cents.
+Eligible Inventory did not include any inventory held on consignment or not otherwise owned by the Company; any inventory which had been returned by a customer or was damaged or subject to any legal encumbrances other than a first priority security interest held by the Company; any inventory which was not in the possession of the Company; any inventory which was not in the possession of the Company; any inventory which was not in the possession of the Company; any inventory which Salem Five C